-Software Release / Document
+Software Release / Document Version Changes

-Version Changes
+Ways to access the Web Macro Recorder with Macro Engine 5.0.
+See "Accessing the Web Macro Recorder with Macro Engine 5.x" on page 187.

+Web Macro Recorder with Macro Engine 5.0 settings and recording topics to document new setting to force the last step in a login macro to be a validation step.
+See "Configuring Settings" on page 249 and "Recording a Macro" on page 197.

 19.2.0 Added:

-Chapter covering the new Web Macro Recorder with Macro Engine 5.0.
-For more information, see "Web Macro Recorder with Macro Engine 5.0" on page 221.
+• Chapter covering the new Web Macro Recorder with Macro Engine 5.0.
+For more information, see "Web Macro Recorder with Macro Engine 5.x" on page 186.

 Updated:

-Previous version of Web Macro Recorder to include supported macro engine version.
-See "Web Macro Recorder with Macro Engine 4.0" on page 172.
+Previous version of Web Macro Recorder to include supported macro engine version (Macro Engine 4.0).

 19.1.0 Updated:

 Parameters Editor topic to include information about multi-login scans.
-See "Parameters Editor" on page 200.

 • List of policies with description of the WebSocket policy.
 See "Policies" on page 79.

 Various topics to show that Custom Agents and Custom Checks have been moved from the Attack Groups category to the Seven Pernicious Kingdoms category.
 See the following topics:

-"About the Policy Manager Tool" on page 56
+"Policy Manager" on page 56

 "Creating a Custom Check" on page 60

-"Using a Custom Agent" on page 70
+• "Using a Custom Agent" on page 70

 Removed:

 Support Tool chapter.

-18.20 Updated:

-• List of policies with descriptions for General Data Protection Regulation (GDPR), SANS Top 25, and DISA STIG.
-See "Policies" on page 79.